LoginRadius/engineering-portal/content/Building Your First Laravel App with Authentication/index.md

 # Setting the Models

-**Laravel** Models are stored by default in the root directory.
+**Laravel** Models are stored in the root directory, by default.
 The `Usermodel` is already shipped with the Laravel framework.
-However, if it is needed more models to create, simply run the commands:
+However, if it needs more models to create, simply run the below commands:

 ```
 php artisan make:model <modelName>